Department of Economics

 "Re-examining the Longer-term Impact of Dropping out on Criminal and Labor Market Outcomes," Economics of Education Review (2012)

-"Inter-Judge Sentencing Disparity on the Federal Bench: An Examination of Drug Smuggling Cases in the Southern District of California," joint with Caleb Mason, Federal Sentencing Reporter (forthcoming).
+"Inter-Judge Sentencing Disparity on the Federal Bench: An Examination of Drug Smuggling Cases in the Southern District of California," joint with Caleb Mason, Federal Sentencing Reporter (2013).

-"The Market for Mules: Risk and Compensation for Cross-Border Drug Couriers", joint with Caleb Mason (Working Paper)
+"The Market for Mules: Risk and Compensation for Cross-Border Drug Couriers", joint with Caleb Mason, International Review of Law and Economics (2014).

 Race and Gender in the Labor Market